• Mental Health

 It is not yet clear that the benefits associated with mindfulness and meditation translate to users of meditation apps like Headspace.
 For some people, their phones can be a distraction, and using this medium could detract from the potential benefits of mental health apps in general.

-On their website, Headspace has a dedicated section to research the benefits of their app, but some critics aren’t convinced.
+On its website, Headspace has a dedicated section to research the benefits of its app, but some critics aren’t convinced.
 A professional review of 700 mindfulness apps conducted in 2015 found that less than 4% actually provided mindfulness education and training, although Headspace received the highest scores of all of the apps in this review.4

 Who Is Headspace Right For?